GluuFederation/cloud-native-edition/helm/README.md

   ### AWS
   #### Domain Name not registered

    - Change cloud provisioner to `kubernetes.io/aws-ebs` in `global.provisioner`
+   - Also define if you want to use `localstorage` or EFS by setting `global.provisioner.awsLocalStorage` to the appropriate value.
+Set it to true if you would    like to use localstorage and vice versa.
    - Get the `loadBalancer` DNS hostname provisioned by the `nginx-ingress` e.g
    ```
     $ kubectl get svc | grep ingress-controller